rumoncarter/Digital-Principles/README.md

-# Digital-Principles

-Offered as a DRAFT set of principles to guide the work and behaviour of the Digital BC community.
+The following are offered as a DRAFT set of principles to guide the work and behaviour of the Digital BC community.

 These principles have been drafted by BC's Chief Digital Officer, borrowing heavily from principles produced by other public jurisdictions.
+The intent is that they be moved to their own repository on https://github.com/bcgov/, for eventual inclusion on https://digital.gov.bc.ca/.

 ## Draft Principles for Digital BC